Shopify Software Engineer Interview: The Full Process, Decoded

 The Recruiter Screen: Don't Phone This One In

 Come ready to explain why Shopify specifically.
-The company's mission ("making commerce better for everyone") is concrete enough that a vague "I want to work on interesting problems" answer lands with a thud.
-Know what Shopify builds, who its customers are, and why that matters to you.
+The mission, "Make commerce better for everyone", is concrete enough that "I want to work on interesting problems" lands with a thud.
+Logistics get covered too: comp, location, timeline.
+This is the only round where you can steer those early.

 The Life Story Round: The Interview That Breaks Technical Candidates